-Item Description Source Select the location of the update files: HTTP(S)/FTP(S) server - Updates are downloaded from the Base URL address below.
-Used protocol is specified by that ad- dress: HTTP, HTTPS, FTP or FTPS. • USB flash drive - The router finds the current firmware or configuration in the root directory of the connected USB device.
-Both - Looking for the current firmware or configuration from both sources.
-Base URL Base URL, IPv4 or IPv6 address from which the configuration file will be downloaded.
+Item Description Base URL Base URL, IPv4 or IPv6 address from which the configuration file will be downloaded.
 This option also specifies the communication protocol (HTTP, HTTPS, FTP or FTPS), see examples below.
 Unit ID Name of configuration (name of the file without extension).
 If the Unit ID is not filled, the MAC address of the router is used as the filename (the delimiter colon is used instead of a dot.)
 Update Hour Use this item to set the hour (range 1-24) when the automatic update will be performed every day.
 If the time is not specified, automatic update is performed five minutes after turning on the router and then every 24 hours.
 If the detected configuration file is different from the running one, it is downloaded and the router is restarted automatically.

-Table 67: Automatic Update Configuration
+Table 68: Automatic Update Configuration